Tekmindlabs/LXP-12-02-25/class manageemnt revamp.md

 - Error handling

 This updated implementation aligns with the existing gradebook system while adding the required inheritance features and maintaining data consistency across the platform.

+The changes align with the existing codebase structure while adding the necessary gradebook-related functionality.